 The afternoon brought more break out sessions: Partners demonstrating products, Mendix showing implementations and customers showing off their business transforming applications.
 I visited a UX design workshop which started off with a presentation on the need and application for a structured UI design in a project.
 This seemed like a good choice as front-end design is, as for most technical developers, not at the top of my skill list.
 The workshop ended with a demonstration of how to store design choices in a document for distribution.
 Unfortunately, the dead silence after announcing the demo was finished confirmed I wasn’t the only one in the dark about what the hell that was all about.

-The day concluded with a keynote from Bear Grylls.
+The day, and therefore Mendix World 2019, concluded with a keynote from Bear Grylls.
 To be frank, his could have been the only reason I signed up for day 2.
 I’ve seen many episodes of his survival series, being fascinated about tips and tricks in nature.
 Give me a carcass and a snakeskin full of urine and I’ll survive most hardships.
 But I was also interested in how Bear would link bushcraft to technology.
 Apart from finding bugs and using branches, I failed to see any common ground.

 He kicked off with understating his public speaking skills, but clearly he had done the talk before.
 Mr Grylls had a nicely rounded story with a head and a tail, from starting from his military application to braving the world’s harshest environments, while constantly challenging oneself.
 He even had it all wrapped up in an easily digestible mnemonic of four F’s: Failure, Fear, Fire, Faith.
 And while these four words are easy to remember, they do sum up to core essentials: set backs, perseverance and courage.
 And isn’t that what life is all about, personal and professional?